-CEF provides study materials to help students succeed at every level of the Challenge and expose them to the fascinating world of chemistry as it applies to everyday life.
-The Passport to Science Exploration is divided into three sections that correspond to the different levels of the Challenge: local, state, and national.
+CEF provides study materials to help students succeed at every level of the Challenge and highlight the fascinating world of chemistry and its real-world applications.

-To prepare for a Challenge competition, students should carefully read and review the information in the Challenge study materials.
+To prepare for the Challenge, students should carefully read and review the information in the Challenge study materials.
 Competition questions are based on an overall understanding of chemistry and science concepts presented in these study materials, as well as the relationships among concepts.
-Questions are largely derived from information contained in CEF’s study materials but are not restricted to this information.

 Next Generation Science Standards

-Please note: CEF does not endorse or approve the use of any questions for the purposes of preparing for any level of the Challenge.
-Challenge competition questions (including the Qualifying Exam) are for competition purposes ONLY.
-Students should NOT receive or use questions (from the current year or any previous years) at any point to study.
-Use of Challenge competition questions for study purposes is grounds for disqualification.
+Please note: CEF does not endorse or approve the use of any questions – other than those posted on this webpage – for the purposes of preparing for any level of the Challenge.
+Challenge competition questions (including the Challenge Qualifier) are for competition purposes ONLY and should not be shared at any other time.
+Any access to Challenge questions outside of an official competition is grounds for participant disqualification.